greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	youtube_search.py --input_file <name of input file, usually search_terms.txt>  --api_key <a Google API key that can use the YouTube V3 API> --max_results <how many videos the script will try to pull per search>

+After search, you need to run the following to donwload videos.

+	sbatch batchvideos.slurm

 Example:

 	python youtube_search.py --input_file search_terms.txt --api_key 1234567890REMOVEDOURAPIASIKEYTSPRIVATEINFO0987654321 --max_results 3